Member Recognition and Awards

 Nominations for all awards must be submitted online.
 MAFP reserves the right to use discretion whether or not to award a nominee annually.

 Degree of Fellow

 The Missouri Academy recognizes members who are celebrating a milestone membership anniversary at the annual meeting.
-This award celebrates their dedication to making a difference with their patients and for years of service representing both the tradition and future of family medicine.
+This award celebrates their dedication to making a difference with their patients for at least 25 years of service or more, representing the tradition and future of family medicine.